|

 - Austin (2003): Designed by Paul Barnes at Schwartzco.
 Commissioned by Sheila Jack at Harper's&Queen.

 - Giorgio (2007): Commissioned by Chris Martinez at T, the New York Times Sunday style magazine.
 Small size versions produced with Kris Sowersby.
 Not available for relicensing.
-A high contrast condensed "modern" display face related to Imre Reiner's Corvinus.
+A high contrast condensed "modern" display typeface related to Imre Reiner's Corvinus.
 Ben Kiel raves: Giorgio, like the fashion models that it shares space with in T, the New York Times fashion magazine, is brutal in its demands.
 It is a shockingly beautiful typeface, one so arresting that I stopped turning the page when I first saw it a Sunday morning about a year ago. [...]
 Giorgio exudes pure sex and competes with the photographs beside it.
 The designers at T were clearly unafraid of what it demands from the typographer and, over the past year, kept on finding ways to push Giorgio to its limit.
 Extremely well drawn in its details, full of tension between contrast and grace, it is a typeface that demands to be given space, to be used with wit and courage, and for the typographer to be unafraid in making it the page.

-- Empire State Building (2007): An art deco titling face designed with Paul Barnes for Laura Varacchi at Two Twelve Associates.
+- Empire State Building (2007): An art deco titling typeface designed with Paul Barnes for Laura Varacchi at Two Twelve Associates.
 Icons designed by Kevin Dresser at Dresser Johnson.
 Exclusive to the Empire State Building.

 - Guardian (2004-2005): Commissioned by Mark Porter at The Guardian.
 Designed with Paul Barnes.
 Not available for relicensing until 2008.
 Based on an Egyptian, this 200-style family consists of Guardian Egyptian (the main text face), Guardian Sans, Guardian Text Egyptian, Guardian Text Sans and Guardian Agate.